danielmeneses/glue-controller/README.md

 app.listen(3000);
 ```

-As you can see the above example, the routes path are automatically set by the library based on the given `prefix` (if setted), the controller name and followed by the action name.
+As you can see the above example, the routes path are automatically set by the library based on the given `prefix` (if set), the controller name, followed by the action name.
 This feature that is present in a lot of MVC frameworks out there and that keep the application easy to follow through and less verbose.
 It's possible to change this behavior as explained bellow.

 ### Advanced usage